Phlebotomy Career Overview

-- Picking up or dropping off specimens in a predetermined location.
+- Picking up or dropping off specimens at a predetermined location.

 Finally, a phlebotomist in Antioch TN 37013 must be knowledgeable about the laws associated with drug testing so that they can provide accurate directions to patients.

-If you’re interested in becoming a phlebotomist, then you have to look at all these facets of a phlebotomist’s job.
-As you can see from the job duties of a phlebotomist, one has to be responsible, practical, gentle, patient and tolerant, able to pay attention to details, able to relate to patients confidently and set them at ease and able to follow directions and procedures.
+If you’re interested in becoming a phlebotomist, you need to look at all these facets of a phlebotomist’s job.
+As you can see from the job duties of a phlebotomist, one needs to be responsible, practical, gentle, patient and tolerant, able to pay attention to details, able to relate to patients confidently and put them at ease and able to follow instructions and procedures.

 Phlebotomy Training in Nearby Cities